China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

 The Efficiency vs. Freedom Trade-off

-Here’s the uncomfortable truth that nobody really wants to say out loud: these systems actually work.
+Here’s the uncomfortable truth nobody wants to say out loud: these systems actually work.
 They make cities cleaner, safer in some ways, more efficient.
 Traffic moves better.
 Crime goes down in monitored areas.
 Government services get faster.
 People like this stuff.

 We’re basically seeing an export of a governance model, not just technology.
 And most people don’t realize that’s happening.

 Remember when data used to be stored on servers in your country?
 Not anymore.
-Now it’s floating somewhere in the cloud, which is just somebody else’s computer.
+Now it’s floating somewhere in the cloud—which is just somebody else’s computer.
 And increasingly, that computer is owned by Chinese companies.

 Where Africa’s Data Is Going